krysopath/readonly-docker-example/README.md

 Such configuration allows containers to run read-only while using a volume as spooling directory, for common write operations.
-This also allows to put configuration files that got generated into this volume; That can help with pure docker in certain situations, like openshift clusters.
+This also allows to put configuration files that got generated into this volume; That can help with pure docker in certain situations, but can also be used as generic pattern for other volume systems.
+Services A/B can set the permissions of their own subdirectory, when the volume mount allows this.
+This secures interservice file sharing.
+Which generally is enabled by controlling the group id of the processes in the containers.

 ## more details